 - Lost customers

 Let’s say, for lost customers, you can announce a cashback or discount program.
-For happy customers, you can offer a referral program with discount.
+For happy customers, you can offer a referral program with a discount.
 So on and so forth.

 Trial and Error

 As a beginner you will surely face many errors.
 That is totally fine.
 That’s how you will learn and grow.
-But know that money doesn’t grow on trees, so make sure that you always keep a cap on your campaigns.
+But know that money doesn’t grow on trees, and make sure that you always keep a cap on your campaigns.
 If you don’t keep a cap, Facebook will spend more than it should on unnecessary targeting.

 Make Use of Facebook Default Forms

-You may have a form available on your website, but it is always better to use the default Facebook features because they generate more leads.
+You may have a form available on your website, but it is always better to use the default Facebook features as they generate more leads.
 Most people don’t want to click an external link.
 So, if your purpose is to collect emails or any other detail of the person, do that with Facebook forms.

 When you have the lead, you can nurture it using multiple marketing channels.